AltraMayor/f3/doc/contribute.rst

    an article about fake flash.
 The media has not been covering this subject, and having more users aware that fake flash exists will make counterfeiters' life harder.
--  If you own fake flash, consider donating them to me.
-I've been working on ``f3probe`` to tell in a few seconds if a flash drive is fake or not.
-I expect that ``f3probe`` will be a game changer, but I lack a diverse set of fake flash samples to check my hypotheses.
+-  If you own fake flash, consider opening an issue on GitHub to offer donating it to anyone willing to help with the development of F3.
+   Even if having someone accepting your offer is a long shot, it's a bet in the right direction: growing our community.
-   Before you mail me the card, e-mail me the output you got from ``f3write``, ``f3read``, and (if possible) ``f3probe`` as well as the size the card was expected to be; I'm trying to amass a diverse set of fake flash, not necessarily a large number of them.
+   To help someone identify how your fake drive can support their tests, include in the issue the output you got from ``f3write``, ``f3read``, and (if possible) ``f3probe`` as well as the size the card was expected to be.
+   The output of ``f3probe`` is particularly useful when you use the parameters ``--verbose``, ``--destructive``, and ``--time-ops``.
+-  Improve this documentation.
+New users would benefit from your perspective on how F3 works and how to use it.
+Create a pull request with your improvements and I'll prioritize reviewing it.
 -  If you know how to use F3 well on your platform, write a blog entry about it, and let me know the link so I can post it on this page.
 You can also send me your name and e-mail to publish on this page as someone that can help other users of your platform.
--  (New) If you have a dual-boot machine with Windows and Linux, write a blog entry that compares h2testw, f3write/f3read, FakeFlashTest.exe, and f3probe.
+-  If you have a dual-boot machine with Windows and Linux, write a blog entry that compares h2testw vs f3write/f3read, FakeFlashTest.exe and ValiDrive vs f3probe.
 If you do this comparison, please send me the link to publish it on this page.
--  If you are able to test F3 on your platform, send me your name and e-mail, and I'll send to you a request to test new code when it is available on GitHub before I release it as stable to everyone.
-I only have Linux boxes, so other platforms are specially helpful.
 -  If you are able to code, improve F3.
 I want to keep the code small to easily audit it, so focus on things that will either address a real need, for example, users' requests, or to simplify the code, or fix